skapur12/comida-0316/README.md

 # comida-0316
-Junior Design Project (Comida) for Team 0316 at Georgia Tech, Fall 2020-Spring 2021
+Junior Design Project (Comida) for Team 0316 at Georgia Tech, Fall 2020-Spring 2021 &nbsp;

+Comida is a mobile Android application that allows college students to review food served at their dining halls.
+&nbsp;
+&nbsp;

 **Release Notes version Comida 1.0**